Metaswitch/clearwater-readthedocs/docs/External_HSS_Integration.md

 ## How It Works

-When Clearwater is deployed without an external HSS, all HSS data is mastered in Homestead's own Cassandra database.
+When Clearwater is deployed without an external HSS, all HSS data is mastered in Vellum's Cassandra database.

 When Clearwater is deployed with an external HSS, HSS data is queried from the external HSS via its Cx/Diameter interface and is then cached in the Cassandra database.